 The Jeanne Clery Act Report and Information

-The crime & fire log is updated on a daily basis and is posted online within two business days.
-It provides details about crimes & fires that have been reported to Public Safety.
+The crime and fire log is updated on a daily basis and is posted online within two business days.
+It provides details about crimes and fires that have been reported to Public Safety.

-Crime & fire logs are listed in chronological order with the most recent occurrences located at the top of the list for each year.
+Crime and fire logs are listed in chronological order with the most recent occurrences located at the top of the list for each year.

-Each campus maintains a hard copy of their respective crime & fire logs.
+Each campus maintains a hard copy of their respective crime and fire logs.
 Each respective log is available at the Public Safety office on each campus during normal business hours.

 - The Public Safety Idaho Falls office is located in the Bennion Student Union building at 1784 Science Center Dr.